zhouc20/zhouc.ai/index.md

 In my undergraduate research, I am fortunate to work with [Muhan Zhang](https://muhanzhang.github.io/) at Institute for Artificial Intelligence of Peking University.
 We have great collaborations working on machine learning theories, graph neural networks, AI4Science and LLM/foundation models.
 In the summer of 2023, I had the privilege to intern at UCSD advised by [Yusu Wang](http://yusu.belkin-wang.org/) and [Rose Yu](https://roseyu.com/) on machine learning.
 I also worked with [Gao Huang](https://www.gaohuang.net/) at Tsinghua University on computer vision.

-I will start my PhD this year!
+I will start my PhD in MIT EECS this year!

 ## Research Interests